Emmental18/JDR/Autres/Varely Falkov.md

 (sorcier du vide : Il voit dans l'ether et dans le futur)

-The Noldor, outnumbered and taken at unawares, were yet swiftly victorious; for the light of Aman was not yet dimmed in their eyes, and they were strong and swift, and deadly in anger, and their swords were long and terrible.
-The Ores fled before them, and they were driven forth from Mithrim with great slaughter, and hunted over the Mountains of Shadow into the great plain of Ard-galen

 Un des points notés sur la carte :
 - la tête d'épingle : zone de la tempête particulièrement violente, un seul passage étroit au milieu d'un maelstrom
 - Hic est draconem